sourabh-suri/Pan-Card-OCR/README.md

 <h2>Tech Stack</h2>

 Python, DNN, Darknet framework, GPU training, Computer Vision, VoTT data annotation tool, Image augmentation library called Albumentations,

+<h2>Working</h2>

+A pipelined python script to convert scanned documents in the form of images from users to a formatted text.

+Building a OCR requires regions of an image detection and its recognition.
+These detections are such that the selective text from the original image can be obtained.
+Thus, after the text is detected, its recognition is required.

+Test Detection consists of finding the bounding box and classifying it.
+YOLO predicts both the boundary box and the class at the same time.
+It is much faster but there is a tradeoff between speed and accuracy.
+However, it has good enough accuracy for the application of PAN Card OCR.

+After text detection, Py-tesseract (Python-tesseract) or Tesseract OCR can be used as an open-source text recognizer.
+The difference between two is that the OCR wrappers for Python-tesseract is based on Googles OCR API while Tesseract OCR isn't.

 <h2>Challenges</h2>